Line an 8x8 inch square baking tin with baking paper.

 To make the lemon simple syrup, use a peeler to peel just the yellow part of one lemon (you don't want the white part).

 Juice the lemons until you have ½ cup of strained lemon juice (make sure it's free of pulp and pips).

 Place the peel from one lemon, lemon juice and sugar in a small heavy-based saucepan over medium heat.

-Bring it to a boil and cook stirring every so often for 7-10 minutes, until thickened and reduced by about half.
-It should be the colour of very pale honey.
+Bring it to a boil and cook stirring every so often for 10-12 minutes, until thickened and reduced by about half.
+It should be a pale honey colour.
 Set aside.

 Combine the sweetened condensed milk, butter and white chocolate in a medium heavy-based saucepan.
 Stir over low-medium heat, without boiling, until everything is melted and combined.